SRI-International/QC-App-Oriented-Benchmarks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[Optimization Applications as Quantum Performance Benchmarks](https://arxiv.org/abs/2302.02278)

-Recently, the group recently another paper (Feb 2024) with additional benchmark programs and improvements to the framework at
+The group added another paper (Feb 2024) with additional benchmark programs and improvements to the framework at

 &nbsp;&nbsp;&nbsp;&nbsp;[Quantum Algorithm Exploration using Application-Oriented Performance Benchmarks](https://arxiv.org/abs/2402.08985)

+Recently, the group released a fourth paper (Sep 2024) with a deep focus on measuring performance of Quantum Hamiltonians Simulations at

+&nbsp;&nbsp;&nbsp;&nbsp;[A Comprehensive Cross-Model Framework for Benchmarking the Performance of Quantum Hamiltonian Simulations](https://arxiv.org/abs/2409.06919)

 See the [Implementation Status](#implementation-status) section below for the latest report on benchmarks implemented to date.